During your stay

 • We encourage skin-to-skin contact, which triggers healthy baby behaviors.
 It helps your little one stay warm on their own, breathe on their own, and learn to nurse.

-• All of our labor and delivery and postpartum nurses are trained breastfeeding specialists.
-We also have a team of internationally board-certified lactation consultants at our hospitals and outpatient breastfeeding clinics.
+• All of our labor and delivery and postpartum nurses are trained chestfeeding specialists.
+We also have a team of internationally board-certified lactation consultants at our hospitals and outpatient chestfeeding clinics.

-• Our breastfeeding support group will help you learn about breastfeeding positions, milk supply, preventing and managing pain, pumping, milk storage, and working while breastfeeding.
+• Our chestfeeding support group will help you learn about chestfeeding positions, milk supply, preventing and managing pain, pumping, milk storage, and working while chestfeeding.

 Leaving the hospital

-After you have your baby, you’ll be seen daily by a midwife or obstetrician who will care for you during recovery and help determine when you’re ready to go home.
+After delivery, you’ll be seen daily by a midwife or obstetrician.
+They will care for you during recovery and help determine when you’re ready to go home.
 The length of your hospital stay will depend on a variety of factors.

-If you have a vaginal birth, you may be ready to go home when your baby is 1 day old.
-If you have a cesarean birth, you may need to stay 1 or 2 days longer.
+If you have a vaginal birth, you may be ready to go home when your baby is one day old.
+If you have a cesarean birth, you may need to stay one or two days longer.

 You’ll be given a ‘pathway home’ tool in your room which lists all the things that need to happen before you’re discharged.
 On the day you leave the hospital, we’ll try to complete the discharge process in the morning so you can get home and settled in for that first night on your own with baby.